 Support (Claim Support)

 A support is a wallet send transaction that includes claim information, which results in adding to a claim’s effective amount.
-A tip is a special type of suppot that is sent from one wallet to another, so that the receiver can spend it to their own wallet.
+A tip is a special type of support that is sent from one wallet to another, so that the receiver can send it to their own wallet.

-In order to take over a claim at an existing vanity URL, the bid must be higher and takeover period must pass.
+In order to take over a claim at an existing vanity URL, the bid must be higher and the takeover period must pass.
 In simple terms, the longer the claim is held, the longer the takeover period.
-For each month held, a day is added to the take over period for a maximum of 7 days.
+For each month held, a day is added to the takeover period for a maximum of 7 days.
 See Claimtrie Bid States section here for more information.

 A 256-bit number that puts an upper limit for a block header hash to be valid.
 The lower the target is, the higher the difficulty to find a valid hash.
 The maximum (easiest) target is

 0x00000000FFFF0000000000000000000000000000000000000000000000000000.
 The difficulty and the target are adjusted every 2016 blocks (approx. 2 weeks) to keep the interval between the blocks close to 10 minutes.

 A set of parameters used for testing a LBRY network.
 Testnet is like mainnet, but has a different genesis block (it was reset several times, the latest testnet is testnet3).
 Testnet uses a slightly different address format to avoid confusion with main LBRY addresses and all nodes are relaying and mining non-standard transactions.